caveman250/SparkTestProject/README.md

     - Distribution
     - DistributionEditor
 6. Build run and debug as normal.
+7. Rerun GenerateXcodeProject.sh every time you add new files.

 ## CLI
 1. generate the build files for a given config with: `cmake --preset "Preset Name"`